tuteke2023/combine_pdfs/README.md

 # PDF Tools Suite

-A comprehensive Streamlit web application with multiple PDF tools including a PDF combiner and PDF encryptor with password protection.
+A comprehensive Streamlit web application with multiple PDF tools including PDF combiner, encryptor, and signature tool - all with password protection.

 ## Features